-At this point, I should give you a bit of background information into how I got to that point.
+At this point, I should give you a bit of background information on how I got to that point.

 My earliest memory of getting interested in technology was in early 1993 and I had just witnessed my dad bring a huge device out of our stereo system.
 I was so upset I began to cry, telling him how he has damaged the equipment (I loved listening to the radio), unfazed, he coupled the stereo as it was and turned it on.
 My bewilderment turned into amazement as the radio crackled back to life.
 Stupefied, I asked him, what happened?